fhiso/legacy-format/schemas.md

 ---
 title: "Extended Legacy Format (ELF)"
-subtitle: Serialisation Format
+subtitle: Schemas
 date: 8 October 2019
 numbersections: true
 ...

-# Extended Legacy Format (ELF):<br/> Serialisation Format
+# Extended Legacy Format (ELF):<br/> Schemas

-{.ednote ...} This is an **exploratory draft** of the serialisation format for FHISO's proposed suite of Extended Legacy Format (ELF) standards.
+{.ednote ...} This is an **exploratory draft** of the schema mechanism which provides an extensibility and validation framework for FHISO's proposed suite of Extended Legacy Format (ELF) standards.
 This document is not endorsed by the FHISO membership, and may be updated, replaced or obsoleted by other documents at any time.

 Comments on this draft should be directed to the [tsc-public@fhiso.org](http://tech.fhiso.org/tsc-public) mailing list.